ap-csa-2024-2025/intro-assignment-ivanbot13/README.md

 7. Synchronize your repository.

 ## About Me
-Answer the questions below
+Answer the questions below:
 * Something interesting about me is
+I breathe ~78% nitrogen.

 * Ask Mr. Vu anything:
+ Does thou partake in biweekly gooning sessions at the local library on Tuesdays at 7:20 AM?

-* List your sports and extracurriculars you participate in
+* List your sports and extracurriculars you participate in frc track ocad